-URI cultivates and uplifts the CC network through eight regional offices around the world and a Global Support Office in San Francisco.
+URI serves the network and keeps it growing & vibrant through its eight regions, and a small Global Support Office with remote staff in seven countries.
 URI is governed by a Global Council of Trustees elected by & from member CCs.
 For more information visit www.uri.org.

 SUMMARY OF THE POSITION

 Asia’s more than 400 CCs make it URI’s most active region.
 The Asia Regional Director oversees development & implementation of URI’s strategy for growth and impact in the region, focusing on the countries of South Asia: India, Pakistan, Sri Lanka, Bangladesh, Nepal, Bhutan, Maldives, and Afghanistan.
 The Regional Director will hold the regional big picture and will create opportunities for URI to increase its vibrancy, visibility and connections at local and national levels.
 The position will support processes and practices that allow for greater vibrancy and fluidity of engagement, information flow, and connection among CCs within the network.

 The Regional Director will create and maintain strong relationships that advance the Purpose of the URI as a regional and global network of interfaith peacebuilders committed to nonviolence.